StarRocks/starrocks/docs/loading/InsertInto.md

 ## Load data asynchronously using INSERT

 Loading data with INSERT submits a synchronous transaction, which may fail because of session interruption or timeout.
 You can submit an asynchronous INSERT transaction using SUBMIT TASK.
+This feature is supported since StarRocks v3.0.

 - The following example asynchronously inserts the data from the source table to the target table `insert_wiki_edit`.